tobeyadr/mailhawk/readme.txt

 == Changelog ==

+= 1.0.9 (2020-09-21) =
+* FIXED Plugins sending and empty string as an attachment causing emails to fail.

 = 1.0.8 (2020-09-11) =
 * FIXED Preview/Details modal not working after first click caused by updated jQuery Lib.